khoih-prog/BlynkEthernet_WM/README.md

     <img src="https://github.com/khoih-prog/BlynkEthernet_WM/blob/master/pics/Selection_2.png">
 </p>

 Enter your credentials (Blynk Server and Port).
 If you prefer static IP, input it (for example `192.168.2.79`) in the corresponding field.
-Otherwise, just leave it `blank` or `nothing`.
+Otherwise, just leave it `blank` or `nothing` to use auto IP assigned by DHCP server.

 <p align="center">
     <img src="https://github.com/khoih-prog/BlynkEthernet_WM/blob/master/pics/Selection_3.png">